Foothills Medical Centre

 Foothills Medical Centre (FMC) is the largest hospital in the province of Alberta and is located in the city of Calgary.
-It is one of Canada's most recognized medical facilities and one of the leading research and teaching hospitals.
-Foothills Medical Centre provides advanced healthcare services to over two million people from Calgary, and surrounding regions including southern Alberta, southeastern British Columbia, and southern Saskatchewan.
+Foothills Medical Centre provides healthcare services to over two million people from Calgary, and surrounding regions including southern Alberta, southeastern British Columbia, and southern Saskatchewan.
 Formerly operated by the Calgary Health Region, it is now under the authority of Alberta Health Services and part of the University of Calgary Medical Centre.

 The main building of the hospital was opened in June 1966.
 It was originally named Foothills Provincial General Hospital and later known simply as Foothills Hospital.
 With the addition of other medical facilities, it became known by its present name.